 «#».5.3 For Market Exchange Transaction Part C, BPA shall acquire and pay for ancillary services from the Third-Party Transmission Provider, consistent with section 14.6.1 of this Agreement.

-«#».5.4 «Customer Name» shall be responsible for the cost of real power losses associated with Market Exchange Transaction Part B pursuant to BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+«#».5.4 «Customer Name» shall be responsible for the cost of real power losses associated with Market Exchange Transaction Part B pursuant to BPA’s applicable Power Rate Schedules and GRSPs.

 «#».5.5 As applicable, «Customer Name» shall be responsible for all other transmission service costs for the delivery of the Market Exchange including, but not limited to: distribution and low-voltage charges, redispatch, congestion management costs, system and facility study costs associated with adding the Committed Power Purchase Amounts, direct assigned system upgrades.